Hartevatn

-Hartevatnet or Hartevatn is a lake in the municipality of Bykle in Agder county, Norway.
+Hartevatn is a lake in Bykle Municipality in Agder county, Norway.
 It is located along the river Otra, on the south side of the village of Hovden.
 The lake is a good fishing spot and contains many brown trout.
 The Norwegian National Road 9 runs along the eastern shore of the lake.
 The lake Skyvatn lies about 6 km to the northwest and the lake Holmavatnet lies about 13 km to the northwest.

 The lake is a man-made reservoir.
 It was formed by the building of a hydro-electric dam on the river Otra.
 It is also connected to the nearby lake Breivevatnet by a canal.